• Skip to main content

 Then out we went, down the steps and towards his truck.
 He opened the door for me as he always did, but stopped me in mid-step.

 I couldn’t contain myself!
-I was so floored by his generosity that I jumped right up and gave him a big old kiss.
+I was so floored by his generosity that I jumped up and gave him a big kiss.
 I almost knocked him over and think I surprised him as much as he had surprised me!
 My gosh, I would never have expected that kind of a gift.
 We’d only been dating a month or so.

 Then he looked deep into my eyes and said, “Laurie (my family calls me Laurie), do you think it’s possible for two people to know it’s right so soon in the relationship?”
-I sucked in my breath and thought “Wow!
+I sucked in my breath and thought, “Wow!
 Did I just hear what I thought I heard?”

 My gosh, this man was a saint.
 Not that I’m an ax murderer or anything, but we’ve all got baggage.
-I had decided not to hide anything so if he stuck around, it was because he really loved me, warts and all.
+I had decided not to hide anything, so if he stuck around it was because he really loved me, warts and all.

 But that wasn’t all.
 There were more surprises to come!